25 Jul Differences Between Federal and State Financial Aid

 States usually do not offer student loans, but they definitely try to promote attendance at public colleges.
 Most states have their own grant or scholarship programs, or additional tax benefits for qualified education savings plans.
 California’s Cal Grant program offers qualified residents significant funds that can be applied to tuition, housing or book costs, while New York State covers tuition costs at public four-year colleges or local community colleges for qualified students.
 Each state is different, so check with your high school counselor or financial aid advisor to determine what is available where you live.
 This information can make the difference in deciding to attend college in your home state or going out of state for your education.

 If you qualify for federal or state financial aid, be sure to note the requirements for continued participation.
 You may need to maintain a certain level of attendance or academic achievement.
 These requirements can vary from federal to state, and from state to state, so always know exactly what you have to do to remain aid-eligible.

 The first step in qualifying for federal, state, and institutional aid, and even some scholarships, is to complete the FAFSA, but also determine whether other applications are required.
-The FAFSA for the 2019-2020 academic year will be online beginning October 1, 2018.
-While you technically have until next year to complete this, it is always best to do it as soon as possible to meet school financial aid deadlines and qualify for as many programs as possible.
+The FAFSA will be online beginning October 1.
+It is always best to complete the FAFSA as soon as possible to meet school financial aid deadlines and qualify for as many programs as possible.
 Each state also has financial aid deadlines you need to comply with in order to qualify for their programs.
 Don’t miss out because you file too late!